HeyThisHaku/LockYourFace/README.md

 # face-recognition
-Object &amp; Face Recognition using python image processing
+Object &amp; Face Recognition using python image processing to encrypt with your face

 This app requires python version 3.7.*